hlx98007/smms-cli/README.md

 Description
 ---

 A tool for SM.MS Image Hosting API.
+It uses SMMS API v1 without user registration.

 It uses sqlite3 as a database under your home folder.
 The DB file generated is called .smms.sqlite3.

 Example usage:
 ---